Glassroth v. Moore: Subsequent developments

 On August 5, 2003, the District Court entered its "Final Judgment and Injunction," and enjoined Chief Justice Moore, his officers, agents, servants, and employees and those persons in active concert or participation with him who received actual notice of this injunction from "failing to remove, by no later than August 20, 2003, the Ten Commandments monument at issue in this litigation from the non-private areas of the Alabama State Judicial Building."

 On August 14, 2003, Moore stated publicly that he would not comply with the injunction issued to him by the District Court:

-As Chief Justice of the State of Alabama, it is my duty to administer the justice system of our state, not to destroy it.
-I have no intention of removing the monument of the Ten Commandments and the moral foundation of our law.
-To do so would, in effect, result in the [be a] disestablishment of our system of Justice in this State.
-This I cannot and will not do!

 The time limit for removal expired on August 20, with the monument still in place in the building's rotunda.
 As specified in Judge Thompson's order, the state of Alabama faced fines of $5,000 a day until the monument was removed.
 On August 21, 2003, when Moore failed to comply with the August 5, 2003, Order of the District Court, the eight Associate Justices of the Supreme Court of Alabama, issued an order recognizing that "[t]he refusal of officers of this Court to obey a binding order of a federal court of competent jurisdiction would impair the authority and ability of all of the courts of this State to enforce their judgments," and issued an order countermanding the "administrative decision of the Chief Justice to disregard the writ of injunction of the United States District Court for the Middle District of Alabama" and ordered "that the Building Manager of the Alabama Judicial Building be, and the same hereby is, DIRECTED to take all steps necessary to comply with the injunction as soon as practicable."

-A later case, McGinley v.
-Houston et al., in which another lawyer sued Gorman Houston, the Senior Associate Justice of the Alabama Supreme Court and the other justices for removing the monument.
+In a later case, McGinley v.
+Houston et al., another lawyer sued Gorman Houston, the Senior Associate Justice of the Alabama Supreme Court, and the other justices for removing the monument.
 The suit was dismissed on the grounds that removing a monument of the Ten Commandments does not constitute an establishment of religion.

 Chief Justice Moore was later removed from office for judicial misconduct for failing to comply with the order of the federal court.